 Sexual Assault or Abuse Definition: An assault committed in circumstances of a sexual nature such that the sexual integrity of the survivor is violated.

 Sexual assault, abuse, or sexual violence are broad terms, both legally and culturally, used to describe a wide variety of unwanted physical or emotional violence against an individual through sexual means or by targeting sexuality.
-This could range from being survivorized by sexually suggestive words or threats and the unwanted sharing of sexually explicit photography to touching without consent and rape.
+This could range from being victimized by sexually suggestive words or threats and the unwanted sharing of sexually explicit photography, to touching without consent, and rape.
 Under Canadian law there are different kinds and degrees of sexual abuse and assault, not all require actual physical touching.
 Sexual assault is defined simply as any sexual contact or behavior that occurs without explicit consent of the survivor.

 There are other sexual crimes, aside from physical or emotional assault that someone may be convicted for, including but not limited to, sexual exploitation, invitation for sexual touching, child pornography, voyeurism, and other offenses.

 What is Sexual Assault?

 Canada has a broad definition of sexual assault.
 Sexual assault is defined simply as any sexual contact or behavior that occurs without explicit consent of the survivor.
 It includes all unwanted sexual activity, from unwanted sexual touching or grabbing, kissing, to forcible vaginal or anal rape.